 Daesh has to be destroyed.
 Daesh in all it’s forms, all across the world. no amount of wishing will make them go away.
 It is going to take killing.
 Also, we have an uppity Russian dictator who needs to be treated with a firm, sure hand.
 Those tiny hands the Orange Hate-Monkey has will not do the trick.
 It’s going to take someone who knows the ins and outs of diplomacy.
 Someone who has been on the scene for the last thirty years or so would be good.

-Much as I don’t like it, and I don’t.
-I’ve protested every war that has occurred while I was breathing.
-But we need someone who can credibly hold the keys to the largest military machine in the world and be trusted not to blink.
+Much as I don’t like it, and I don’t, war must be met with war.
+Violence can frequently only be countered with violence.
+I’ve protested every war that has occurred while I was breathing, but we need someone who can credibly hold the keys to the largest military machine in the world and be trusted not to blink.
 We need someone who is going to be able to do the job in front of her.
 That someone is Hillary Clinton.
 If we’re lucky.